Lucy-Family-Institute/CSSR-Workshop-Twitter/README.md

 # CSSR-Workshop-Twitter
+Author: Yang Xu(yxu6@nd.edu)

+## Overview

 This is the introduction for the Workshop offered by Lucy Family Institute-CSSR.

 The workshop introduces a series of handy projects on how to collect data from twitter, parse tweets and apply basic NLP(Natural Language Processing) analysis.

+## Prior Knowledge

+The workshop assumes the working knowledge of Python.
+There are the links to some Python basics below.

+## Software Details

+Make sure the Python3(recommended version 3.7 or later) and IDE(recommended Jupyter) are installed.

+You can refer to the [Python_IDE_Setup](https://github.com/Lucy-Family-Institute/CSSR-Workshop-Twitter/blob/master/Python_IDE_Setup.md) to install the required apps.

+The packages the workshop will use are:
+1. tweepy
+2. pandas

+You can install them through pip or conda, but we can include that during the workshop.

+## IMPORTANT INFORMATION

+The twitter developer account is based on a regular twitter account.
+It is assumed you already have a regular twitter account.
+You will need to apply for a developer account before any proceedings to work on codes and twitter data analysis.

-Before any proceedings to work on codes and twitter data analysis, please refer to [Developer_Account](https://github.com/Lucy-Family-Institute/CSSR-Workshop-Twitter/blob/master/Developer_Account.md) for the info of application.
-It is strongly recommended you to apply as soon as you sign up the workshop.
+Please refer to [Developer_Account](https://github.com/Lucy-Family-Institute/CSSR-Workshop-Twitter/blob/master/Developer_Account.md) for the info of application.
+It is strongly recommended to apply as soon as you sign up the workshop.
 The application can take days or weeks to be approved, and twitter might require further explanation after reviewing the initial application.

-At the same time, you can refer to the [Python_IDE_Setup](https://github.com/Lucy-Family-Institute/CSSR-Workshop-Twitter/blob/master/Python_IDE_Setup.md) to install the required apps.

 Once you have the twitter developer account and Python IDE set up on your computer.
-You will be able to pull data from twitter.
+You are ready to pull data from twitter.

-The workshop is planned with three sessions.
+## Workshop Plan and Dates
+The workshop is planned to spread out over three weeks with 1.5 hours sessions each week.
+Each workshop will cover a brief introduction, go through a few live demos.
+The instructor will answer questions and help with the bugs.

+Course Dates:
+1. Session 1: Wednesday, 3:30-5pm Feb.9 CDS Classroom 246
+2. Session 2: Wednesday, 3:30-5pm Feb.16 CDS Classroom 125
+3. Session 3: Wednesday, 3:30-5pm Feb.23 CDS Classroom 246

 ### Session 1: Set up and twitter data pull